Ilyas355/PP4/README.md

 - My favicon image was created using this websiste [promeai.pro](https://www.promeai.pro/).
 - At different parts of the project text was generated using chatgpt.
 - I used websites like stack overflow frequently when debugging throughout the project.
-- Some of the basic structure of my chat app was inspired by existing django chat apps like [Django Chat App](https://github.com/rustyxlol/Django-ChatApp) and tutorials as mentioned in the resources section.
+- Some of the basic structure of my chat app (and login/sign in and profile system) was inspired and modelled by existing django chat apps like [Django Chat App](https://github.com/rustyxlol/Django-ChatApp) and tutorials as mentioned in the resources section.

 ### Resources Used